-Articles address questions about marketing and operating your forensic practice.
+Articles about marketing and operating your forensic practice.

 How much should you charge for your services?
 The most frequently asked question.
 Let’s explore the options.

-“Nuts and Bolts” addresses everyday techniques to engage attorneys, encourage repeat business and generally make your business move more smoothly and your bottom line shinier.
+“Nuts and Bolts” addresses everyday techniques to engage attorneys.
+It encourages repeat business, and generally makes your practice more efficient and your bottom line shinier.

-“Building Goodwill.”
 How you operate speaks volumes about your integrity, and can define a reputation.
-Goodwill–the relationship you have with clients–isn’t conferred from the heavens.
+“Goodwill” is the sound relationship you have with your clients.
+It isn’t conferred from the heavens.
 You make it happen.